 Location: Martha Pace Swift Gallery, Building 201 in ARTS DISTRICT Liberty Station

-“Together, Liberty” will be a wall exhibit and online platform celebrating Metamorphosis, as seen as a butterfly.
+“Together, Liberty” is a wall exhibit and online platform celebrating Metamorphosis, as seen as a butterfly.
 The butterfly can be interpreted in any way – abstractly or real in images, through the media of dance, jewelry, food, drink, sculpture, ceramics, paintings, architecture, flowers and words, and can be completely conceptual.
 This project will include a physical exhibit of hanging 8×8” prints at The Martha Pace Swift Gallery each available for viewing online.
-The online platform will include short “Meet The Residents” videos for participating Liberty Station tenants.

 Wanderlings the Zine Meets Liberty Station